with Cristian Stoicescu, Business Development

 Cristian Stoicescu, Business Development @Cromatic Studios

-Hopping on board was actually a small feat, thanks in part to Cristian as well who gamified the whole process:
+Hopping on board was actually a small feat, thanks to Cristian who gamified the whole process:

 I started by configuring the workflows, clients, project types, and all the information about the company.
 Then we presented the tool to the team and started to use it as much as we could.
 The next step was to make a kind of contest for the top user that would track most of their budgeted time.